AlejandroCasanova2000/DiscordBot/README.md

 If this feature doesn't work, just wait for this to be solved in following releases, you can still using the bot by executing it in your IDE.

 ## Coming Soon...
-* Make the bot to be able to add YT playlist to Queue.
-* Make the bot to be able to add Spotify songs/playlists to Queue.
 * If you want more features pls tell me and help to make this bot better!